openlogic/machinist-couchrest-model/README.md

 == Copyright

-Copyright (c) 2011 Peter Williams.
+Copyright (c) 2011 OpenLogic, Inc..
 See LICENSE for details.